abudden/digraph/README.md

   run the executable when you press the chosen key.
 [An example autohotkey script is included in the `docs` folder][exampleautohotkey].

 The second option is probably a bit faster, but either should work.
+Autohotkey has the additional advantage that the script can ensure that the digraph window is brought into focus as soon as it appears.

 ## Choosing the Window Size